jxw5883/CCDC/2020/README.md

   - Can we reboot?
 Safe mode?
   - Snapshots?
   - Does Splunk come with any dashboards?
 Do the machines have forwarders already?
+  - Does the Palo Alto firewall come with an active WildFire or any other security subscription?

 - Competetion 3/21 (Saturday) 3:00 - 8:00 PM E164 w/ an hour setup

 ### Machines